 Keitaro Harada Conductor

-About Keitaro HaradaKeitaro Harada made his NCO debut in 2011 conducting Britten’s The Turn of the Screw and returns this season for Carmen.
-He is in his fourth season as Associate Conductor of the Cincinnati Symphony Orchestra and Cincinnati Pops.
+About Keitaro HaradaKeitaro Harada made his NCO debut in 2011 conducting Britten’s The Turn of the Screw and returned last season for Carmen.
+He is currently the Music & Artistic Director of the Savannah Philharmonic in Georgia.
+For four seasons he was the Associate Conductor of the Cincinnati Symphony Orchestra and Cincinnati Pops.

 Harada has conducted many orchestras in his native Japan, including the Yomiuri Nippon Symphony Orchestra, Osaka Symphony Orchestra, Osaka Philharmonic Orchestra, Siena Wind Orchestra, Kanagawa Philharmonic Orchestra, Gunma Symphony Orchestra, Nagoya Philharmonic Orchestra, New Japan Philharmonic, Tokyo Symphony, and Tokyo Philharmonic.

 His U.S. engagements include appearances at the Fort Worth Symphony, Berkeley Symphony, Indianapolis Symphony, Memphis Symphony, Louisville Orchestra, Louisiana Philharmonic, Charlotte Symphony, Music in the Mountains Festival, Boise Philharmonic, West Virginia Symphony, South Bend Symphony, Tucson Symphony, Phoenix Symphony, Virginia Symphony, Sierra Vista Symphony.